juanlumn/Image-View/README.md

 Image-View
 ==========

-Image View is a desktop application deveoped in C++ that provides the ability to load in an image and present the graphics inside a window.
+Image View is a desktop application developed in C++ that provides the ability to load in an image and present the graphics inside a window.

 Allows the user to select a file to load in an image.
 Supports loading many file formats, such as PNG, TIFF, JPEG, BMP or animated GIF.